PTA COUNCIL HISTORY

 Interest in the Maryland and National Congresses is evidenced from this point on and on December 5, 1935, Mrs. H. Ross Coppage, MCPT President; spoke to the group on PTAs organization, aims, and efforts.
 She also spoke about the “three R’s” as she called them.
 Radios, Reels, and Rumble seats and the responsibility of the parent in counteracting them.
 On April 22, 1936, a new constitution was adopted, using for the first time the name Howard County Council of PTAs.
 This seems to have caused some confusion as to whether the required number of locals were in affiliation with the National Congress, but this was complied with by January of 1937.

 The PTA Council maintains liaisons with the Board of Education, provides training for new PTA leaders, directs the Reflections and Scholarship programs, and attacks problems beyond the scope of the individual PTA.
-Over the years it has undertaken studies, through various committees in areas of vital concern such as libraries, rapid learner; physical fitness; safety; teacher retention, PTA funding assistance to schools; curriculum; health; the dropout; and kindergartens, to name a few, and has seen great advancement in most of these areas.
+Over the years it has undertaken studies through various committees in areas of vital concern such as libraries, rapid learner; physical fitness; safety; teacher retention, PTA funding assistance to schools; curriculum; health; the dropout; and kindergartens, to name a few, and has seen great advancement in most of these areas.
 Through the efforts of the 1964-65 Chair, a Health Advisory committee appointed by the School Board, was established.
 Academic Advisory Committees have also been appointed by the School Board and is comprised of parents, community members, students, and staff with a desire to work collaboratively to improve education in Howard County.
 The Applications and Research Laboratory (ARL) has had several different identities since it opened its doors in 1968: a vocational-technical center, a tech magnet school and, since 1997, the ARL.
 Now, the school is a career and technology center, offering 12 different academies.

 It hasn’t been all clear sailing, but the resolutions committee “build better than they knew” on March 10, 1927 when they said: